Modern Language Review

+Modern Language Review is the flagship journal of the Association, and is available to all individual members as part of their subscription.
 MLR is one of the oldest journals in its field, maintaining an unbroken publication record since its foundation in 1905, and publishing more than 3,000 articles and 20,000 book reviews.
 The General Editor is Derek Connon.

 Each volume consists of four issues, published in January, April, July, and October of each year.
 Its 1000+ annual pages are divided roughly equally between articles, predominantly on medieval and modern literature in the languages of Europe, and over 500 reviews of books in these areas.
 All contributions are in English.
 Articles are chosen not only for their scholarly worth and originality but also, as far as possible, for their potential interest to a wider readership in other disciplines.
 No correspondence is published, nor are advertisements carried.